rohinarora/OpenMP/slides/readme.md

   * default(none) is very helpful when debugging manually
 * Slide 119.
 Mandelbrot Area program bug fix
 * Slide 121.
 Same as ../Code/2_parallel_pi_v4_2.c
   * Just 2 line change.
 Goal for parallel programming.
 Serial code doesn't break.
+* Slide 123.
+Review
+* Slide 124.
+There is no "while" loop in OpenMP.
+How to LL traversal?